schadenfred/proscrypt-koans/README.md

 ## koan 1.3: Git

 You're reading these koans on Github, which uses a version control system called Git under the hood.
-Since GitHub expects you to have Git installed on your machine, let's see if it is:
+Since GitHub expects you to have Git installed, let's see if it is:

 `$ git --version`